Teen suspect in deadly Orlando Halloween shootings charged as adult. Here’s what we know

 Police said they were looking into what resources to add to secure downtown through the weekend, which is usually a popular hangout spot the Saturday after Halloween, they said.

-Some city officials are now considering whether to close off a large section of the downtown area, allowing access from only one point during weekends and special events, Orlando District 5 Commissioner Shan Rose told WKMG.
+Some city officials were considering whether to close a large section of downtown, allowing access from only one point during weekends and special events, Orlando District 5 Commissioner Shan Rose told WKMG.

 “We have been working with the businesses and some of the residents downtown to look at options of going to a full, coordinated entry access point,” Rose said.